-You will receive your confirmation letter and a New Hire Information package from the Office of Human Resources by mail prior to your first day of work.
+You will receive your confirmation letter and a new hire packet from the Office of Human Resources by mail prior to your first day of work.
 It will include forms and information about New Hire Orientation, which new employees are scheduled to attend, usually your first day of work.
 We collect most of the new employee forms at the orientation.
-Some of the payroll related processes such as the W-4 tax withholding and direct deposit enrollment may be completed online through ePay, the payroll component of HR Self Service.
+Some of the payroll related processes such as the W-4 tax withholding and direct deposit enrollment may be completed online through HR Self Service.

 About New Hire Orientation

 - learn about critical policies and procedures, and receive the staff handbook “Working at Princeton;”

 - complete new hire paperwork necessary for onboarding;

 - learn about benefits offered at the University, including deadlines for enrollment; and

 - hear about services provided by Human Resources and other key offices.

 Newly hired staff should bring their new hire packet and completed forms to the orientation session.
 Some of the payroll related forms such as the W-4 form